About us Mō mātou

 The SVR, AVP and AIS approvals are not affected by changes to shareholders or directors of a company that is an SVR.
 That is because a company has its own “legal personality”, and the approvals remain with it despite changes to its ownership.

-If you want to change who this administrative contact is, both the old and new administrative contacts (directors, shareholders or applicant acting on behalf) must:
+If you want to change who this contact person is, both the old and new contacts (directors, shareholders or applicant acting on behalf) must:

-- notify [email protected] with confirmation of the change in administrative contact and the date that this change is expected to start.
+• notify [email protected] with confirmation of the change in contact person and the date that this change is expected to start.

-- The new administrative contact needs to set up an account in the HARP system.
+• The new contact person needs to set up an account in the HARP system.

-- Once HARP access has been granted, the new administrator will automatically have access to the company’s SVR, AVP and AIS approvals.
+• Once HARP access has been granted, the new contact person will automatically have access to the company’s SVR, AVP and AIS approvals.

-- The Ministry of Health will remove the old administrator’s access once the new administrator has access to the business account in HARP.
+• The Ministry of Health will remove the old contact person’s access once the new administrator has access to the business account in HARP.

 Example for ownership changes